 - A scoping review exploring how social media is used to influence health service change and in health service quality improvement activities from 2004-present with a focus on platforms used, population types, activities undertaken, barriers, enablers, benefits, risks/limitations.

 - Interviews with current Australian hospital stakeholders about their experiences and opinions of social media use to facilitate consumer engagement in hospital service design and quality improvement.

-This project is funded by a National Health and Medical Research Council Postgraduate Scholarship (APP1168409).
+This project was funded by a National Health and Medical Research Council Postgraduate Scholarship (GNT1168409).

 - Louisa Walsh

-This PhD project is being conducted using a participatory research methodology.
-The Advisory Group is made up of six people with an interest in social media use in health, and includes both health consumers and service providers (clinical and non-clinical).
-The Advisory Group provides guidance for the project and its members and the research team act together as co-researchers and co-participants within a participatory research framework.
+This PhD project was conducted using a participatory research methodology.
+The co-creation group was made up of six people with an interest in social media use in health, and includes both health consumers and service providers (clinical and non-clinical).
+The co-creation group provided guidance for the project and its members and the academic research team act together as co-researchers and co-participants within a participatory research framework.